15 Best Iranian Movies to Learn Persian

-The Persian language is one of the dominant languages in the Middle East and Central Asia.
-Luckily there are plenty of excellent Persian cinemas.
+Persian is one of the dominant languages in the Middle East and Central Asia.
+Luckily, there are plenty of excellent Persian cinemas.

-So, why not combine your love of the film with studying Farsi?
+So, why not combine your love of the film with your study of Farsi?
 Explore 15 fabulous Iranian movies to learn Persian.

-Persian, also known as ‘Farsi’ in Iran, ‘Dari’ in Afghanistan, and ‘Tajik’ in Tajikistan, is one of the world’s 25 most spoken languages.
+Persian, also known as ‘Farsi’ in Iran, ‘Dari’ in Afghanistan, and ‘Tajik’ in Tajikistan, is among the 25 most widely spoken languages in the world.

-Whatever may be your reasons to learn Persian, it is undoubtedly a beautiful tongue.
+Whatever your reasons for studying Persian, it is undoubtedly a beautiful language.

 And what is a better method than enjoying films in the original language as intended?